HarrisonAllen/pebble-gbc-graphics/README.md

 ![Background Layer](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Mockups/BackgroundExplained.png)

 The background layer consists of a 32 tile by 32 tile tilemap.
-The background layer itself doesn't move, but rather a viewport above the tilemap is moved instead via a scroll x and a scroll y.
+The background layer itself doesn't move, but rather a viewport above the tilemap is moved via a scroll x and a scroll y.
 By default, this viewport is the size of the watch you are using.
 It can be adjusted to any size and position you want to use.

 You may notice that the scorebar isn't included in the viewport.
 We'll get into how the viewport can be moved mid-frame later.